 Cause: Light/Heat stress

 About it: Your plant could be too close to high-intensity light or it might be in a room where temperatures are persistently above 80 degrees F (27 degrees C).

 Cure & Prevention: Remember to monitor the temperature: not just in the room, but also around the plant.
 Maintain constant ventilation and leave enough space between your Pilea and the light source.
-Place your Pilea near to a north or east-facing window or use sheers or blinds if facing south or west windows.
+Place your Pilea near to north or east-facing windows or use sheers or blinds if facing south or west windows.

 I see yellow spots, and some leaves are drooping.
 There is black mold growing on top of leaves.

-About: Aphids are tiny pests that can be red, green, black, brown or white.
+About: Aphids are tiny pests that can be red, green, black, brown, or white.
 They gather underneath the leaves and suck fluids from them, causing the yellowing and drooping.
 As aphids feed, they excrete a sticky material called "honeydew," in which black mold grows.

 Leaves are twisting.
 I notice white spots or black mold on the top foliage.